Introduction

 Attributes

-The base attribute is determined from the following table, depending on which nonterminal participated in the match:
+The token's base is looked up in the following table, depending on which nonterminal participated in the match:

 INTEGER_BINARY_LITERAL | binary |